rivalcoba/MEVN01/readme.md

-# MEVN SIGN IN PROYECT
+# MEVN SIGN IN PROJECT

 ## Description

 MEVN project from the [video course](https://www.packtpub.com/programming/fullstack-enterprise-mevn-mongo-express-vue-and-node-video) of Kati Frantz.
 An excellent video about build MEVN apps.